Our Team

 Currently, Davette serves on the Endow Kentucky Commission is a member of the Hardin County AM Rotary Club.

-Ann Fisher, CPA – Chief Financial Officer
+Mary Beth Montgomery – Chief Financial Officer

 Erin Hahn – Communications & Project Coordinator

 Erin has been on staff at CKCF since December 2020 as Communications and Project Coordinator in which she is responsible for the marketing and communication strategy to support donor development and community involvement.
 Erin first became involved with CKCF by serving on the steering committee for Heels Together about four years ago.
 She has married her background in marketing with her passion for community philanthropy in this role.
 Originally from Mt.
-Sterling, Ky, she graduated from Washington College in Maryland where she met her husband, Tim.
+Sterling, she graduated from Washington College in Maryland where she met her husband, Tim.
 Now residing in Elizabethtown, Erin spends much of her free time enjoying being a mom to two spirited daughters, volunteering for the youth ministry at her church and participating in other charitable organizations.

 Message from the President and CEO